FAR-Lab/RealtimeAudioClassification/Lab-2.-Making-the-Stanford-Sounds-Dataset.md

 ## Quality

-It is always possible to degrade a sound file after it is captured, so we will attempt high quality field recordings: 44.1 kHz sampling rate, no compression, ideally 10 seconds in length, mono or stereo.
+It is always possible to degrade a sound file after it is captured, so we will attempt high quality field recordings: 96kHz/16bit sampling rate, no compression, ideally 10 seconds in length, mono or stereo.

 ## Labelling